The Potting Shed: Theatre productions

 The Broadway production was directed by Carmen Capalbo.
 It opened on 29 January 1957 at the Bijou Theatre and later moved to the John Golden Theatre to complete its run of 143 performances.
 Robert Flemyng starred as James Callifer and Sybil Thorndike, Frank Conroy, Leueen MacGrath, Joan Croydon, Lewis Casson, and Carol Lynley were cast in supporting roles.

-The Potting Shed was first produced in London on 5 February 1958 at the Globe Theatre, directed by Michael Macowan, starring; Walter Hudd, Sarah Long, Lockwood West, John Gielgud, Peter Illing, Redmond Phillips.
+The Potting Shed was first produced in London on 5 February 1958 at the Globe Theatre, directed by Michael Macowan, and starring Walter Hudd, Sarah Long, Lockwood West, John Gielgud, Peter Illing, Redmond Phillips.

 The third act of the play differed between the 1957 American and 1958 British productions.
 An author's note in the British edition of the published play (William Heinemann, 1958) states: